 At the same time, storage technology is moving at breakneck speed to keep pace with the explosive growth and new workload requirements across different storage media.
 Magnetic storage is improving storage densities.
 Each new generation of flash storage technology leapfrogs the previous generation in terms of both density and interface speed.
 Until recently, system memory was much faster than storage devices, but the gap between DRAM and storage is closing rapidly.

-Still, faster (lower latency) storage is expensive and needs more power, new interfaces and new software.
-These trade-offs impact workload data models, tiering and data provisioning.
+Still, faster (lower latency) storage is expensive and needs more power, new interfaces, and new software.
+These trade-offs impact workload data models, tiering, and data provisioning.

 In the past, large storage capacities were typically associated with low latency.
-However, flash storage has changed the calculus as the fastest three flash options—L1, L2 cache and DRAM—are now also the most cost-effective and are considered the primary storage source.
+However, flash storage has changed the calculus as the fastest three flash options—L1, L2 cache, and DRAM—are now also the most cost-effective and are considered the primary storage source.

-This paradigm shift in storage technologies has given rise to a new structure of primary, secondary and archival storage with no strict hierarchy for data migration and de-migration.
+This paradigm shift in storage technologies has given rise to a new structure of primary, secondary, and archival storage with no strict hierarchy for data migration and de-migration.
 Indeed, data across the entire hierarchy could be part of active-application workload execution without the need for staging or migration.

 Primary storage represents only the tip of the data storage iceberg.
-About 80% of enterprise data resides in secondary storage, which is High-latency media will continue to dominate the long-term tertiary archival storage sector.
+About 80% of enterprise data resides in secondary storage, which is High-latency media that will continue to dominate the long-term tertiary archival storage sector.

 There are a number of challenges ahead for optimizing the secondary-storage solution.
 One is that secondary data is often treated as dark data because of its sheer size; usually on the order of petabytes.
-Since data proliferation is not controlled by an administrator, there is very little information that can be gleaned about usage patterns, relevance or application-specific metadata, which makes secondary storage management very difficult.
+Since data proliferation is not controlled by an administrator, there is very little information that can be gleaned about usage patterns, relevance, or application-specific metadata, which makes secondary storage management very difficult.

 Because the vast majority of enterprise data resides in secondary storage, analytics and insight will become ever more important.
 Secondary storage management utilizing metadata is becoming a key differentiating factor.
 With the integration of primary and secondary storage in the workload execution process, real-time management of secondary storage for faster access and capacity provisioning will become the standard for data centers.